-We’re the only energy company in the world to have EMAS accreditation.
+We’re the only energy company in the UK to be recognised by The Vegan Society for our vegan energy.
+We’re also the only energy company in the world to have EMAS accreditation.
 EMAS (Eco Management and Audit scheme) is the gold standard for environmental management.

 It allows us to track all of our environmental impacts and target those for continuous reduction – and we report those impacts every year on our website.